-With respect to density uncertainty, we assumed a constant and uniform density in the top meter of snow/firn as modeled outputs did not match measured values (Figure 2).
+With respect to density uncertainty, we assumed a constant and uniform density in the top meter of snow/firn as modeled outputs did not match measured values (Fig. 2).
 This assumption could lead to spatial bias in our analysis if regional density deviates significantly from the mean, though existing measurements do not show any clear evidence of such spatial bias.
-Spatially distributed density measurements and improved density models spanning the entire firn column are required to take full advantage of the layering detected by near-surface radars and to reduce errors in radar-derived accumulation rates.
-The current sampling of in situ measurements has large spatial gaps over the southwestern, north and northeastern GrIS and the majority of the measurements are located in the upper-percolation and dry-snow zones (Figure 1).
+Spatially distributed density measurements and improved density models spanning the entire firn column are required to take full advantage of the layering detected by near-surface radars and to reduce errors in radarderived accumulation rates.
+The current sampling of in situ measurements has large spatial gaps over the southwestern, northern and northeastern GrIS and the majority of the measurements are located in the upper-percolation and dry-snow zones (Fig. 1).
 To further constrain and improve the density models required for radar-derived accumulation rates, these gaps must be filled.
-Additionally, the Snow Radar's signal penetration around the perimeter of the GrIS is relatively shallow, resolving 1 to 3 annual layers only, with the majority of detected layers in the top meter of snow/firn (Figures 6 and 7).
+Additionally, the snow radar's signal penetration around the perimeter of the GrIS is relatively shallow, resolving one to three annual layers only, with the majority of detected layers in the top meter of snow/firn (Figs. 6 and 7).
 Accumulation rates are calculated using measurement averages in this section of the snow/firn column, likely causing less error than the MAR-modeled density.
-Improvement to modeled near-surface density should be considered for improved Snow Radar analysis.
+Improvement to modeled near-surface density should be considered for improved snow radar analysis.